ashvardanian/SimSIMD/README.md

 Both functions are defined for non-negative numbers, and the logarithm is a key part of their computation.

+### Dynamic Dispatch

+Most popular software is precompiled and distributed with fairly conservative CPU optimizations, to ensure compatibility with older hardware.
+Database Management platforms, like ClickHouse, and Web Browsers, like Google Chrome,need to run on billions of devices, and they can't afford to be picky about the CPU features.
+For such users SimSIMD provides a dynamic dispatch mechanism, which selects the most advanced micro-kernel for the current CPU at runtime.

+You can compile SimSIMD on an old CPU, like Intel Haswell, and run it on a new one, like AMD Genoa, and it will automatically use the most advanced instructions available.
+Reverse is also true, you can compile on a new CPU and run on an old one, and it will automatically fall back to the most basic instructions.
+Moreover, the very first time you prove for CPU capabilities with `simsimd_capabilities()`, it initializes the dynamic dispatch mechanism, and all subsequent calls will be faster and won't face race conditions in multi-threaded environments.

 ## Target Specific Backends

 SimSIMD exposes all kernels for all backends, and you can select the most advanced one for the current CPU without relying on built-in dispatch mechanisms.
+That's handy for testing and benchmarking, but also in case you want to dispatch a very specific kernel for a very specific CPU, bypassing SimSIMD assignment logic.
 All of the function names follow the same pattern: `simsimd_{function}_{type}_{backend}`.

 - The backend can be `serial`, `haswell`, `skylake`, `ice`, `genoa`, `sapphire`, `neon`, or `sve`.